Narochno/Narochno.Primitives/README.md

 ```

 ### Extending Parsers
-A custom parser will need to inherit from the `Parser` class, which requires the implementation of two methods:
+A custom parser will need to inherit from the `Parser` class, which requires the implementation of two methods.
 ```csharp
 public class BoolParser : Parser<bool>
 {